 Students arrive at least 10 days prior to the beginning of classes at RSUH.
 During that time they go through an orientation program which is designed to prepare students for the daily life in Moscow.
 The program includes familiarizing students with the RSUH campus, the surrounding neighborhood, the Moscow metro, and the areas where students live.
 Along with this walking tour of Moscow, the program provides an intensive 10-day course, "Russian for Survival in Moscow".

 Although course offerings may vary from year to year, the following classes are typically chosen by Dickinson-in-Moscow students: Russian Language in Context; Writing Workshop; Topics in Russian Studies; Intellectual, Historical, and Cultural Aspects of Russian Orthodoxy; Visual and Performing Arts in Russia; Russia Today.

 Students participating in a year-long program are required to complete a Research Project in Russian History or Politics which is carried out in conjunction with a course on Russian history or politics they take at RSUH in Russian.
 Read some research projects of the students.
 RSUH and the Department of Russian as a Foreign Language offers program participants opportunities to meet Russian and foreign students.
-These opportunities include student conferences and theatre productions.
+These opportunities include student conferences.
 RSUH also has an American Center that arranges meetings and discussions with American and Russian students on various pressing issues.